Training Program Structure

 Six positions are available; three interns are accepted into Generalist positions with an Open Emphasis, and three are accepted into Generalist positions with an emphasis in Autism Spectrum Disorders.
 Separate program numbers are used in the match for each of these emphasis areas.

 Interns with an emphasis in Autism Spectrum Disorders complete two core rotations in Autism Spectrum Disorders and complete their third rotation with either a child and adolescent or an adult inpatient population.

 Interns with an open emphasis work with the internship leadership team to determine an area of emphasis (e.g. child clinical, adult clinical, pediatric, health psychology, severe mental illness).
 Rotations are selected with this chosen emphasis in mind.

-Rotation schedules are determined during the summer prior to beginning internship taking into account each intern’s training goals.
+Rotation schedules are determined during the spring prior to beginning internship taking into account each intern’s training goals.
 Incoming interns, program leadership, and supervisors work collaboratively to determine the best combination of rotations for each intern.

 In addition to the core rotations and specialty rotations, interns attend a series of weekly didactics presented on a wide variety of topics relevant to the goals, objectives and competencies of our program.
 These didactics take place on Wednesdays from 1:00 – 5:00PM.

 All interns also attend Director's Conference weekly on Wednesdays from 12:00-1:00PM, just prior to didactics.
 This is an opportunity for the interns to have regularly scheduled time with the Director of Training and/or the Assistant Directors of training.